Prometheus Biosciences, Inc. (NASDAQ:RXDX) Shares Sold by Citigroup Inc.

-Citigroup Inc. reduced its stake in Prometheus Biosciences, Inc. (NASDAQ:RXDX – Get Rating) by 61.4% in the 4th quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 33,680 shares of the biopharmaceutical company’s stock after selling 53,685 shares during the quarter.
+Citigroup Inc. reduced its position in shares of Prometheus Biosciences, Inc. (NASDAQ:RXDX – Get Rating) by 61.4% in the 4th quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 33,680 shares of the biopharmaceutical company’s stock after selling 53,685 shares during the period.
 Citigroup Inc.’s holdings in Prometheus Biosciences were worth $3,705,000 at the end of the most recent quarter.

-A number of other hedge funds and other institutional investors have also modified their holdings of RXDX.
-FORA Capital LLC purchased a new stake in shares of Prometheus Biosciences in the fourth quarter valued at about $1,779,000.
-UBS Group AG raised its position in shares of Prometheus Biosciences by 1,679.0% during the 4th quarter.
-UBS Group AG now owns 33,854 shares of the biopharmaceutical company’s stock valued at $3,724,000 after buying an additional 31,951 shares during the period.
-Skandinaviska Enskilda Banken AB publ purchased a new stake in shares of Prometheus Biosciences during the 4th quarter valued at approximately $1,037,000.
-Swiss National Bank grew its position in Prometheus Biosciences by 143.9% in the fourth quarter.
-Swiss National Bank now owns 56,100 shares of the biopharmaceutical company’s stock worth $6,171,000 after acquiring an additional 33,100 shares during the period.
-Finally, Arizona State Retirement System acquired a new stake in Prometheus Biosciences during the fourth quarter worth $720,000.
-78.31% of the stock is owned by institutional investors and hedge funds.
+A number of other institutional investors also recently bought and sold shares of the company.
+BlackRock Inc. increased its holdings in shares of Prometheus Biosciences by 17.6% during the 3rd quarter.
+BlackRock Inc. now owns 2,134,272 shares of the biopharmaceutical company’s stock worth $125,945,000 after buying an additional 319,310 shares during the last quarter.
+State Street Corp grew its position in Prometheus Biosciences by 226.9% in the third quarter.
+State Street Corp now owns 1,586,074 shares of the biopharmaceutical company’s stock worth $93,594,000 after acquiring an additional 1,100,857 shares during the period.
+Vanguard Group Inc. increased its stake in Prometheus Biosciences by 26.6% during the third quarter.
+Vanguard Group Inc. now owns 1,561,606 shares of the biopharmaceutical company’s stock worth $92,151,000 after acquiring an additional 328,397 shares during the last quarter.
+Fred Alger Management LLC raised its position in Prometheus Biosciences by 325.5% in the third quarter.
+Fred Alger Management LLC now owns 1,036,165 shares of the biopharmaceutical company’s stock valued at $61,144,000 after purchasing an additional 792,620 shares during the period.
+Finally, FMR LLC lifted its stake in shares of Prometheus Biosciences by 17.1% in the 2nd quarter.
+FMR LLC now owns 353,185 shares of the biopharmaceutical company’s stock valued at $9,970,000 after purchasing an additional 51,488 shares during the last quarter.
+78.31% of the stock is owned by hedge funds and other institutional investors.

-Several equities analysts have recently commented on the company.
-Oppenheimer upped their price target on Prometheus Biosciences from $125.00 to $150.00 and gave the company an “outperform” rating in a research note on Wednesday, March 1st.
-Stifel Nicolaus lowered shares of Prometheus Biosciences from a “buy” rating to a “hold” rating and increased their target price for the stock from $155.00 to $200.00 in a research note on Sunday, April 16th.
-Wells Fargo & Company downgraded shares of Prometheus Biosciences from an “overweight” rating to an “equal weight” rating in a research note on Tuesday, April 18th.
+A number of analysts recently issued reports on the company.
+Royal Bank of Canada downgraded Prometheus Biosciences from an “outperform” rating to a “sector perform” rating in a research report on Tuesday, April 18th.
 Credit Suisse Group cut shares of Prometheus Biosciences from an “outperform” rating to a “neutral” rating in a research report on Monday, April 17th.
-Finally, Piper Sandler downgraded Prometheus Biosciences from an “overweight” rating to a “neutral” rating in a report on Monday, April 17th.
+The Goldman Sachs Group upped their price objective on shares of Prometheus Biosciences from $117.00 to $144.00 and gave the stock a “buy” rating in a report on Tuesday, January 31st.
+Jefferies Financial Group downgraded shares of Prometheus Biosciences from a “buy” rating to a “hold” rating and lifted their target price for the company from $160.00 to $200.00 in a report on Wednesday, May 10th.
+Finally, Guggenheim cut Prometheus Biosciences from a “buy” rating to a “neutral” rating and decreased their price target for the stock from $225.00 to $200.00 in a research note on Monday, April 17th.
 Seven equities research analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
 Based on data from MarketBeat.com, the stock has a consensus rating of “Hold” and a consensus target price of $153.36.

+In related news, CEO Mark C. Mckenna sold 700 shares of the company’s stock in a transaction that occurred on Wednesday, March 1st.
+The shares were sold at an average price of $125.26, for a total transaction of $87,682.00.
+Following the sale, the chief executive officer now directly owns 55,144 shares in the company, valued at $6,907,337.44.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
 In other news, CEO Mark C. Mckenna sold 700 shares of the business’s stock in a transaction that occurred on Wednesday, March 1st.
 The shares were sold at an average price of $125.26, for a total transaction of $87,682.00.
 Following the completion of the sale, the chief executive officer now owns 55,144 shares in the company, valued at approximately $6,907,337.44.
 The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-In other news, CEO Mark C. Mckenna sold 700 shares of Prometheus Biosciences stock in a transaction dated Wednesday, March 1st.
-The stock was sold at an average price of $125.26, for a total transaction of $87,682.00.
-Following the sale, the chief executive officer now owns 55,144 shares in the company, valued at $6,907,337.44.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CFO Keith W. Marshall sold 10,000 shares of the business’s stock in a transaction dated Wednesday, April 5th.
-The shares were sold at an average price of $108.42, for a total value of $1,084,200.00.
-Following the completion of the sale, the chief financial officer now directly owns 9,811 shares of the company’s stock, valued at $1,063,708.62.
+Also, CFO Keith W. Marshall sold 10,000 shares of the firm’s stock in a transaction dated Wednesday, April 5th.
+The stock was sold at an average price of $108.42, for a total value of $1,084,200.00.
+Following the transaction, the chief financial officer now directly owns 9,811 shares in the company, valued at approximately $1,063,708.62.
 The disclosure for this sale can be found here.
-Insiders have sold 921,320 shares of company stock worth $105,745,913 over the last three months.
-Insiders own 13.08% of the company’s stock.
+Over the last ninety days, insiders sold 921,320 shares of company stock valued at $105,745,913.
+13.08% of the stock is currently owned by corporate insiders.

 Prometheus Biosciences Company Profile